Skip to Content

 I absolutely love lemon.
 I love the fresh, tangy flavour and that it pairs well with both sweet and savoury dishes.

-It is also perfectly acceptable to eat it straight out of the jar, which I have done on numerous occasions.
+We love it on top of Blueberry Lemon Pancakes and it is also perfectly acceptable to eat it straight out of the jar, which I have done on numerous occasions.

 I’ve created this recipe to be extra lemony, so it is nice and tart, which is just the way I like it.
 If you like your lemon curd a bit sweeter you can either reduce the lemon juice by a few tablespoons or eliminate the zest.